lyang24/MapReduce-AutoComplete/README.md

 # MapReduce-AutoComplete

-how does google know what you are going to type next? this project explore this topic in a very simple bag of words method with mapreduce and mysql database is needed for storage.
+how does google know what you are going to type next? this project explore this topic in a very simple bag of words method with mapreduce and I used mysql for storage.

 ### Main Steps: